Evergreenies/login_interface/README.md

 # Login Interface
-Simple authentication and authentication system using Flask.
+#### Simple Authentication and Authorization system using Flask.

+Here, In this project i have covered -
+* User Login.
+* Registration.
+* Reset password with token.

 #### Requirements and Specifications -
 * Python 3.6.5 and grater